mrtruongvu/hugo-static-app/content/eastern-alps/_index.md

 ---
 title: "Hiking in the German and Austrian Alps: my favourite day trips!"
-description: "Travelling through Germany?
+description: "Travelling through Germany and Austria?
 Learn more about the best hikes that you can easily fit into your travel plans."
 layout: "page"
 showAuthor: false
 showDate: false